adamsilver/fdpb/01-Register.md

 ### How to write errors

-The error message text itself is also important.
-One study showed that *being able to provide custom error messages for one particular site increased conversion by 0.5%*.
+Even the most robust and inclusive mechanism for validation means little if the error messages themselves aren't helpful.
+One study showed that *being able to provide custom error messages increased conversion by 0.5%*.
 This tiny increase equated to over £250,000 per year[^].

-Spending time designing error messages is one of the best investments we can make.
-An error message of ‘Email address invalid, please fix’ is lazy, unhelpful and long winded.
+So it follows, an error message of ‘Email address invalid, please fix’ is lazy, unhelpful and long winded.
+We can do so much better than this.
+Here's a few tips:

-- Use punctuation (some errors have clauses and more than one sentence).
+- Use punctuation.
+Some errors have clauses and contain several sentences.
+- Be explicit.
+If the system knows exactly why something is invalid, then say so.
+For example, ‘The email address is missing the @ symbol.’
+- Don't use this opportunity to promote your quirky brand's tone of voice.
+Be respectful of people's time and be chatty elsewhere.
 - Be consistent.
-- Be explicit
-- Research?
+Use the same tone, the same words, in the same order and with the same form of punctuation.

 ### How to be forgiving